omfj/team-local-tactics/README.md

 ## Installation

 ### Dependencies
-For trying out the program on your own computer the requirements can be found in each folder under `src/`
+The program is written in [Python 3.10.x](https://www.python.org/downloads/release/python-3102/).For running the game locally on your own computer download the following dependencies with `pip`:

-They are:
 ```
 rich
 pyaml